 For the last year, my husband and I have been immersed in a large-scale renovation on our ranch-style home.
 It all started with the removal of our carport, and it progressed into the addition of an attached two-car garage, mudroom/laundry room, kitchen addition and bathroom renovation.
-In this post I will share with you the progress and completion of the bathroom renovation, and in future posts I will describe other parts of the project.
+In this post, I will share with you the progress and completion of the bathroom renovation, and in future posts, I will describe other parts of our home renovation project.

 Our plans to create a larger, well laid out kitchen involved making this bathroom smaller as they shared a common wall.
 We moved the wall between the two rooms 16 inches into the bathroom space, meaning the bathtub was moved to the end wall by the window.
 That left the space for a vanity/countertop to became about 1/3 of its original size.

 We already had a BainUltra therapy bathtub, which was purchased at a clearance sale years ago at CANTU Bathrooms and Hardware and let’s just say, I’ve been waiting a very long time to use this bathtub.